zhenghh04/mlperf_storage/Submission_guidelines.md

 For storage systems where 1 host has write access to a volume but all hosts have read access, the above process also satisfies the requirements so long as reads can be fulfilled immediately following a write.

 For storage systems where 1 host has write access to a volume and a "remapping" process is required for other hosts to read the same data, the time to remap must be measured and included in the submission.

+When a checkpoint is taken/written, it must be written to stable storage, but that checkpoint does not need to be readable by other other hosts yet.
+If it is not readable by other hosts immediately after the checkpoint write is complete, if it requires some additional processing or reconfiguration before the checkpoint is readable by other hosts, the time duration between the checkpoint being completed and the earliest time that that checkpoint could be read by a different ``host node`` must be reported in the SystemDescription.yaml file.
+That duration between write completion and availability for reading will be added to the time to read/recover from the benchmark.

 **Any processes between the write and read phases of checkpointing that are required before data can be read by a different host than wrote the data must be measured and included in the submission.
 The time for these processes will be added to the recovery time and throughput calculation for submitted scores**